spencerdcarlson/prometheus_sidecar/README.md

 # PrometheusSidecar

-Simple webserver (ranch) that allows your application to be scraped by prometheus
+Simple web server (ranch) that allows your application to be scraped by prometheus

 ## Installation